* This page is for Consumers *

 - Hepatitis A

-Children typically are given a number of vaccines according to a standard schedule (see Newborns and Infants: Vaccinating Infants and Children).
+Children typically are given a number of vaccines according to a standard schedule (see Figure: Vaccinating Infants and Children).
 If vaccines are missed, most can be given later, according to a catch-up schedule.
 Adults may also be advised to receive certain vaccines.
-When advising adults about vaccination, a doctor considers the person's age, health history, childhood vaccinations, occupation, geographic location, travel plans, and other factors.
+When advising adults about vaccination, a doctor considers the person’s age, health history, childhood vaccinations, occupation, geographic location, travel plans, and other factors.

 Because vaccines are widely used in the United States, many diseases, once common, are now rare or well controlled.

 More than one vaccine may be given at a time.
 They may be given in one combination vaccine or in individual injections at different injection sites.

 Vaccines usually cause no problems, although mild side effects, such as soreness or redness at the injection site, may occur.
 There has been concern about the safety of thimerosal (a mercury-based preservative in some vaccines) in infants, but there is no evidence of harm.
 In particular, there is no convincing evidence that vaccines containing thimerosal are related to the development of autism.
 Nevertheless, most manufacturers have developed thimerosal-free vaccines for use in infants.
 Information about vaccines that currently contain low levels of mercury or thimerosal is available at the Institute for Vaccine Safety web site.